 Benefits: Subscription models provide predictable and recurring revenue, which can help stabilize cash flow and foster customer loyalty over time.
 Additionally, they often have lower customer acquisition costs since customers pay over a longer period.

-3. Affiliate Marketing
+3. What is Affiliate Marketing

 Overview: Affiliate marketing involves promoting another company’s products or services on your website in exchange for a commission.
 This model is popular among bloggers, influencers, and niche content creators who want to monetize their audience without creating their own products.
 Here is a more detailed explanation of the affiliate marketing business model.